Modern slavery act statement

 At Good Energy, we consider the inherent risk of encountering modern slavery within our business, supply chains and strategic affiliations to be very low.
 Nonetheless, it’s an issue that we take seriously.
 It goes without saying that we have adopted a zero-tolerance approach towards the use of forced, compulsory, trafficked or child labour within our organisation.

 Good Energy operates according to its Code of Good Conduct and policy framework which describe the standards we expect to meet to ensure our business and supply chains are slavery free.
 These ensuring that we:

 - have robust, fair and balanced recruitment and employment practices in place that help us create an inclusive, diverse workplace;

 - identify the individuals and teams most likely to encounter issues related to modern slavery within our supply chains and develop specific training to support them in spotting and addressing issues;

 - actively assess risks related to modern slavery as part of the approval process for all new or renewed relationships with delivery partners, suppliers and strategic affiliates;

-Any risks and exceptions are reported to the Risk & Audit Committee.
-To date it has not been necessary to report on any risks or exceptions related to modern slavery, although we have previously ended relationships with suppliers where we discovered that they were not meeting the standards required by other aspects of our Guiding Principles.
+Any risks and exceptions are reported to the Audit & Risk Committee.
+To date we haven’t had to report on any risks or exceptions related to modern slavery, although we have previously ended relationships with suppliers where we discovered that they were not meeting the standards required by other aspects of our Code of Good Conduct.